Raymi306/personal-site/content/tutorials/digital_privacy.md

 [Obligatory xkcd](https://xkcd.com/538/)

-Phishing and violence can both be effective at bypassing your digital safeguards.
+Phishing and violence can both be effective ways for others to bypass your digital safeguards.

 ## OPSEC
 ---